 - 10200 ND-VCLO Variable sync input.
 This is a small internal electronic circuit which is added to the clock board.
 It allows the digital outputs to be used when the machine is slowed down by 0.1%.
-This is only used when slowing down from 30 frames per second time code to 29.97 frames per second in NTSC countries during post-production. - 10210 ND-422S The SONY remote control RS 422 protocol is a software option which is activated in the machine by entering a password using a computer which is equipped with the NADCOM software.
+This is only used when slowing down from 30 frames per second time code to 29.97 frames per second in NTSC countries during post-production. - 10210 ND-422S The SONY remote control RS 422 protocol is a software option which is activated in the machine by entering a password using a computer which is equipped with the NADCOM for Windows software.
 This password can only be issued from the KSA factory.
-Once the password has been entered the SONY protocol menu will appear automatically.
-Once it has been activated this authorisation is stored in the E prom and will never need to be entered again even if the software of the machine is changed. - 10215 ND-HSF The High Sampling Frequency a software option which allows the NAGRA-D to indicate correctly on modulometers 1 and 3 and to select the headphone monitoring correctly to channels 1 and 3 only when working with external A/D converters which sample at 64, 88.2 or 96 kHz.
-It is activated in the machine by entering a password using a computer equipped with the NADCOM software.
+Once the password has been entered the SONY protocol menu will appear automatically in the OTHERSET menu.
+Once it has been activated this authorisation is stored in the E2 prom and will never need to be entered again even if the software version of the machine is changed.
+The software options that are installed in the machine can be seen in the INFO window of the NADCOM for Windows program. - 10215 ND-HSF The High Sampling Frequency is a software option which allows the NAGRA-D II to record using sampling frequencies of 88.2 kHz or 96 kHz.
+From its internal A/D and D/A converters.
+Indication is made on modulometers 1 and 2.
+This option is activated in the machine by entering a password using a computer equipped with the NADCOM for Windows software.
 This password can only be issued from the KSA factory.
 Once the password has been entered the high sampling frequencies will appear in the sampling frequency menu automatically.
-Once it has been activated this authorisation is stored in the E prom and will never need to be entered again even if the software of the machine is changed.
-This option DOES NOT mean that the internal A/D converters must be used. - 10230 ND-AP Not to be confused with the AUTO-POWER MENU which is a power saving feature available on all machines, the Auto-power option is an internal electronic circuit allowing an external D.C. supply from +11V to +14Vmax to power the machine. using such an external supply will NOT charge the internal battery of the NAGRA-D. - 10323 ND-IL The line input circuit should be used when the analogue inputs of the NAGRA-D are to be fed with line level signals.
+Once it has been activated this authorisation is stored in the E2 prom and will never need to be entered again even if the software of the machine is changed. - 10230 ND-AP Not to be confused with the AUTO-POWER MENU which is a power saving feature available on all machines, the Auto-power option is an internal electronic circuit allowing an external D.C. supply from +11V to +14Vmax to power the machine.
+Using such an external supply will NOT charge the internal battery of the NAGRA-D II. - 10323 ND-IL The line input circuit should be used when the analogue inputs of the NAGRA-D II are to be fed with line level signals.
 This option is a circuit board that is installed inside the machine, and is equipped with two sets of switches.
 These switches allow the user to select either LINE inputs or MIC inputs as well as the desired output level of either 3.1V or 4.4V - 10370 ND-TC The SMPTE/EBU Time Code board is installed inside the machine and is equipped with a chase synchronizer.
-It can be installed on any NAGRA-D as all machines are pre-wired for the time code option.
+It can be installed on any NAGRA-D II as all machines are pre-wired for the time code option.